SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

  * `OAuth.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry` and also one for `Steeltoe.CloudFoundry.Connector.OAuth`
  * `Program.cs` - Code added to read the `--server.urls` command line
  * `Startup.cs` - Code added to the `ConfigureServices()` method to add a `OAuthServiceOptions` to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry UAA configuration values when pushed to Cloud Foundry.
  * `HomeController.cs` - Code added for injection of a `OAuthServiceOptions` into the Controller.
-The `OAuthServiceOptions` contains the binding information from CloudFoundry.
+The `OAuthServiceOptions` contains the binding information from Cloud Foundry.
  * `OAuthOptions.cshtml` - The view used to display the OAuth data.

 #### 5.2 Usage